troycox/bigcommerce-api-docs/resources/coupons.md

 GET coupons from a store

 #### Request
 These fields can be used to filter the query.
-By default, without any filters, the GET request returns all the customers.
+By default, without any filters, the GET request returns all the coupons.

 <table class="table table-bordered ">
   <thead>